kraenhansen/mocha-remote/integration-tests/environments/react-native/README.md

 react-native init MyTestApplication
 ```

-Install Mocha, the mocha-remote-client and `node-libs-react-native` as a dependencies of your react native project
+Install Mocha, the mocha-remote-client a dependencies of your react native project

 ```
-npm install mocha mocha-remote-client node-libs-react-native --save
+npm install mocha-remote-client --save
 ```

-Follow the instructions on https://github.com/parshap/node-libs-react-native#usage-with-react-native-packager to get the
-node shims for react native properly installed - with an extra shim for fs:

-> Add a rn-cli.config.js file in the root directory of your React Native project and set extraNodeModules:
->
-> ```
-> // rn-cli.config.js
-> const extraNodeModules = require('node-libs-react-native');
-> extraNodeModules.fs = require.resolve("mocha-remote-client/entries/react-native/fs");
-> module.exports = {
->   extraNodeModules,
-> };
-> ```

-Import `Mocha` and the `MochaRemoteClient` into the app
+Import the `MochaRemoteClient` into the app.
+This ships with Mocha in its react-native bundle.

 ```
 import { MochaRemoteClient } from "mocha-remote-client";
-// Importing the node.js version of Mocha to prevent polluting the global - this must happen after importing the client. import Mocha from "mocha/lib/mocha";
 ```

 Then create an instance of Mocha, require in any tests, create a mocha remote client and use that to instrument the